Which Type Of Dental Floss Should I Use?

 “What type of dental floss should I use?” is a question that dental professionals get asked regularly.
 The short answer is you should use whatever type of floss that you like.
 The reasoning for this is, if you like it and find it easy to use, you are more likely to use it regularly.
 Finding floss that you like may take some trial and error, but the type of floss isn’t as important as making sure you are flossing every day.

-That being said, there are many types of floss on the market so let’s break it down a little.
+That being said, there are many types of floss on the market to choose from.

 Types Of Dental Floss

-Unwaxed floss– Made of many nylon strands twisted together.
+Unwaxed floss is made of many nylon strands twisted together.
 It is thin and fits between tight teeth, however, it is prone to shredding and breaking.
 Most people prefer waxed floss, which has made it increasingly hard to find the unwaxed variety at the store.

-Waxed floss– Also made of nylon strands, however, this type of floss is coated with a layer of wax which gives it strength, and makes it less likely to shred and break.
+Waxed floss is also made of nylon strands, however, this type of floss is coated with a layer of wax which gives it strength, and makes it less likely to shred and break.
 It is thicker than unwaxed floss because of the addition of the wax coating.

-PTFE floss– A synthetic floss which slides easily between the teeth.
+PTFE floss is a synthetic floss which slides easily between the teeth.
 A popular brand is Oral-B Glide.
 An excellent choice for those with very tight teeth that struggle to use regular waxed floss.